 Decisive: How to Make Better Choices in Life and Work, by Chip Health and Dan Heath.

-In this episode of the Product Momentum Podcast, Sean and Paul talk with Teresa Torres, a product discovery coach focused on continuous discovery.
+In this episode of the Product Momentum Podcast, Sean and Paul talk with Teresa Torres, a product discovery coach and author of Continuous Discovery Habits.
 Continuous discovery has numerous benefits for companies, product people, and customers, but product leaders must make time for continuous discovery on a weekly basis.
 Only by talking to customers can real value-producing innovation occur.

 Moving away from old-school ways of working can be difficult, no matter what industry your organization is in.
-Teresa says that you often have more influence than you might think and that a lot can be done just by “rocking the boat a little bit.”
+Teresa says that you often have more influence than you might think and that a lot can be done if you have the confidence to “rock the boat a little bit.”

 Listen to glean more valuable insights from Teresa, including: